open-edge-insights/eii-tools/VideoProfiler/README.md

   > * Pre-requisite for running in profiling or monitor mode: VI/VA should be running with PROFILING_MODE set to **true** in [.env](../../build/.env)
   > * For running Video Profiler in FPS mode, it is recommended to keep PROFILING_MODE set to false in [.env](../../build/.env) for better performance.

-## EIS Video Profiler configurations
+## EII Video Profiler configurations

 1. dev_mode

-    Setting this to false enables secure communication with the EIS stack.
+    Setting this to false enables secure communication with the EII stack.
 User must ensure this switch is in sync with DEV_MODE in [.env](../../build/.env)
     With PROD mode enabled, the path for the certs mentioned in [config](./config.json) can be changed by the user to point to the required certs.

 2. total_number_of_frames